DNS/OpenShift-DIY-Perl/README.md

 DIY-Perl-OpenShift-Cartridge
 ====================

-Steps to support Perl 5.16 or newer version on OpenShift
+Steps to support Perl 5.16 or newer version on OpenShift.com

 Steps: